dioptra-io/iris/docs/dev.md

 docker-compose down
 ```

 The API documentation will be available on http://api.docker.localhost/docs.
+By default, the admin user is `admin@example.org` and the password is `admin`.

 ## Tests